notshi/aelua/aelua/mods/waka/README.txt

-A wiki and blog like module.
+A wiki like module.
 Where page content can be created and edited online with a full recorded history.

 Unlike a wiki live edits are not allowed except by trusted parties instead